Garage Door Safety Tips Every Homeowner Should Know

 Why This Matters

-Children may see the garage door as a toy, especially the remote control.
-Pets can easily run under a closing door.
-Both situations can lead to serious injuries.
+Kids might think the garage door is a toy, the remote control.
+Pets can easily run under a door that is closing.
+Both situations can cause injuries.

 Safety Tips